ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 }
 ```

-- A union containing the `null` literal allowing `"null"` as a valid value has been fixed.
+- Fixed the issue of a union containing the null literal allowing `null` as a valid value.

 ```ballerina
 type Foo boolean|null;